-The pessimistic vision announced by Carl Frey and Michael Osborne, two Oxford researchers (2014), about a job loss estimated at 47%, is doubted by other researchers who say that it does not go so fast in the sense where only parts of certain jobs will be automated, or other researchers who focus primarily on the jobs that will be created by automation.
-What is certain is that robotization and automation will have major consequences for the future labor market.
+The pessimistic vision announced by Carl Frey and Michael Osborne, two Oxford researchers (2014), about a job loss estimated at 47%, is doubted by other researchers who say that it does not go that fast in the sense where only parts of certain jobs will be automated.
+Other researchers focus primarily on the jobs that will be created by automation.
+What is certain hower, is that robotization and automation will have major consequences for the future labor market.

 Even if (all) the jobs will not disappear, some groups will suffer the consequences.
 Although the work of highly skilled employees may also be at stake, and particularly when it comes to routine work, it is likely to be those with only secondary education or below, who will be particularly vulnerable and affected by these changes.

 There already seems to be a tendency towards the polarization of work.
 The demand for cerebral and routine work is decreasing, while the demand for highly qualified and (to a lesser extent) poorly qualified work is increasing.
 People from higher education seem to benefit from the computer revolution.
 This can lead to a "downward shift" in which the middle sector competes with the lower sector of the labor market.
 This displacement therefore threatens a society in which the work will be distributed even less equitably and where the highly educated can still improve their social position.
 This growing inequality can be a big danger to social cohesion in society, according to some researchers.